The 2017 Involvement Conference was another opportunity for the people we support to be empowered, learn something new and have their voices heard.

 Sally and Sammy led a debate about the important relationships in our lives, and what other relationships people would like.
 Everyone gave fantastic feedback and great suggestions on how training our staff could improve lives in this area.
 Other ideas to improve were reviewing person centred plans to make sure an individuals views and preferences around relationships are properly taken into account, and nominating a member of staff to become a ‘champion’ of the topic.

 As a result, our ‘Involvement Groups’ (groups of individuals from across the organisation who provide a voice for their region), will be looking at how we can take this project forwards.
 In the meantime, we are reviewing our relationships policy to see if there are any immediate changes we can make to help support individuals more.

 The first evening was rounded off with a fun disco and karaoke where both staff and the people we support took to the dance floor.

-Day two saw two Involvement Groups from different regions gave presentations on topics they have been working on over the last 12 months, which were staying safe and keeping healthy.
+Day two saw two involvement groups from different regions give presentations on topics they have been working on over the last 12 months, which were staying safe and keeping healthy.

 One member of a group said: